 Our employees and suppliers play a pivotal role in helping us to ensure that modern slavery violations do not take place in our business or supply chains.

-These include;
+These include:

+SEDEX RADAR training.

-- Our Fisheries Improvement Manager completing the Stronger Together Tackling Modern Slavery in UK Supply Chains training. - SEDEX RADAR training. - Improvement of our New Product Development system to make ethical considerations earlier in the process. - Amendment and re-training of our Whistleblowing Procedure. - Amendment of our Remediation Procedure - Participation in the Seafish Ethics Common Language Group.
+- 19 members of the Whitby Leadership team underwent online Modern Slavery Training - · Amendment and re-training of our Whistleblowing Procedure. - Amendment of our Remediation Procedure - Participation in the Seafish Ethics Common Language Group.